West Virginia Sheriff Admits He’s A Meth Addict, Stole Drugs From Evidence Files, Resigns

 The complaint noted that there was more than a thousand dollars worth of evidence involved, and Williams was initially charged with grand larceny.

-County Prosecutor Josh Downey said Williams told him, Spencer Police Chief Greg Nichols and a state police sergeant in November that he had been a meth addict for over a year.
+County Prosecutor Josh Downey said Williams told him, Spencer Police Chief Greg Nichols, and a state police sergeant in November that he had been a meth addict for over a year.
 Downey said Williams also admitted taking meth from a police case file and consuming it.

 “It’s an example of what drugs like meth have done to our communities,” Downey said.
 “Some people have a picture of what a drug addict looks like.
 It shows that it can be anybody.”

-This was made all too evident in an article in Vice magazine in January, 2015, which offered a light on the “changing drug habits of rural, white America.”
+This was made all too evident in an article in Vice magazine in January 2015, which followed a meth lab clean-up crew and shed light on the “changing drug habits of rural, white America.”
 Instead of cities and towns hit particularly hard with what is referred to as “the meth scourge” and their tell-tale dilapidated and boarded-up buildings, the crew’s proprietor, Jennifer McQuerrey Rhyne, says there have been only a few places resembling something out of Breaking Bad.
 What bothers her, she said, was that most places looked utterly normal.

-Worse, children have lived in about 80 percent of the places she’s paid to clean up.
+Worse, children have lived in about 80 percent of the places she’s been paid to clean up.

 McQuerrey Rhyne has lived in West Virginia all her life and says she knows people who’ve used meth, “people I would have never expected until they told me.
 Contractors use it to stay up three days to finish a deadline.”

-But West Virginia is seeing an explosion in the popularity of all sorts of hard drugs, such as oxycontin and heroin.
+But West Virginia is seeing an explosion in the popularity of all sorts of hard drugs, such as Oxycontin and heroin.
 Salon offered up an article in 2012 that named Kermit, West Virginia, as the epicenter of the prescription drug epidemic in the United States.
 Drug enforcement officials say that shutting down “pill mills” was like playing Whac-A-Mole, making West Virginia the “pill-popping capital of America” and many of the state’s residents “pill-billies.”

-As of March, 2014, West Virginia had the highest rate of drug overdose deaths in the United States, according to the Charleston Gazette-Mail.
-From 1999 to 2010, the number of overdose deaths increased six-fold in the state.
+As of March 2014, West Virginia had the highest rate of drug overdose deaths in the United States, according to the Charleston Gazette-Mail.
+From 1999 to 2010, the number of overdose deaths increased sixfold in the state.

-Jennifer McQuerrey Rhyne told Vice she believed that, given what she had witnessed at clean-up sites, the popularity of hard drugs was rising simultaneously in the state and its worked its way into the very fabric of normal life.
+Jennifer McQuerrey Rhyne told Vice she believed that, given what she had witnessed at clean-up sites, the popularity of hard drugs was rising simultaneously in the state and it’s worked its way into the very fabric of normal life.

 But asked why meth itself was so popular, she replied simply, “Because it gets you high.”